B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 Hotel Accommodation: Radisson Blu Waterfront Hotel Stockholm or Similar

 Today, we will transfer to Stockholm Airport for a flight to Reykjavik.
 Stockholm Airport is the largest airport in Sweden, a major gateway for international air travel, and the third-largest airport in the Nordic countries.
-We will have time to shop for Scandinavian souvenirs and food before flying to Reykjavik.
-Reykjavik is the capital and largest city of Iceland.
-This world’s most northerly capital combines colorful buildings, quirky and creative people, eye-popping design, and wild nightlife.
+We will have time to shop for Scandinavian souvenirs and food before flying to Reykjavik, the capital and largest city of Iceland.
+The world’s most northerly capital combines colorful buildings, quirky and creative people, eye-popping design, and wild nightlife.
 Located in southwestern Iceland, it is the center of culture and life of the Icelandic people as well as being one of the focal points of tourism in Iceland.
-Upon arrival, transfer to our hotel and enjoy dinner.
+Upon arrival, we will start our tour to visit the Viking World Museum.
+Viking World is a must see viking ship museum, a remarkable archaeological find of an almost completely intact Viking ship.
+After that, we will transfer to our hotel and enjoy dinner.